radius-project/radius/docs/content/getting-started/create-environment.md

 Radius will use your currently-enabled Azure subscription.

-You can verify your enabled subscription
+You can verify your enabled subscription:

 ```sh
 az account show